-The required notice was provided to the County at least 20 days before the City Commission hearing.
-The agreement requires that adjacent road rights-of-way be included within annexations.
-The rights-of-way of S. Rose Rd and Sunblaze Drive are already within the city limits.
+A revised corrected public notice was provided to the County at least 20 days before the City Commission hearing.
+This notice included the correct hearing date (August 1).

+The UGMA agreement requires that adjacent road rights-of-way be included within annexations.
+The right-of-way of S. South End Road is already within the City Limits.